Rich Oswald, L.P.C.

 The death of a loved one can be among the most distressing experiences people face.
 It's a clear loss with expected and validated feelings of grief and sadness.
 Many times, however, people can feel significant loss when there isn't a death.
 It can be more difficult to recognize and validate these emotions.

-Grief is complicated and complex.
-Ambiguous grief is no exception.
+Feelings of loss and sorrow are complicated and complex.
+Ambiguous loss is no exception.

-Many scenarios could generate feelings of ambiguous grief, which usually fall into one of these general categories:
+Many scenarios could generate feelings of ambiguous loss, which usually fall into one of these general categories:

 Goodbye without leaving